-- SIR has continued with its program to evolve its Alice Fazooli's concept brand into a new concept brand called Scaddabush.
+- SIR's newest concept brand Scaddabush is demonstrating strong sales performance and SIR has continued with its program to evolve its Alice Fazooli's concept brand into Scaddabush.
 To date, SIR has converted two Alice Fazooli's locations into Scaddabush locations (Mississauga and Richmond Hill, Ontario).
-SIR plans to convert its remaining two Alice Fazooli's restaurants by the end of calendar year 2016.
-SIR has also opened one new Scaddabush restaurant in Toronto, Ontario.
-As previously noted, SIR plans to open a fourth Scaddabush restaurant in downtown Toronto, and build a new Scaddabush restaurant in the extra space that has been created with the recently completed renovation of the Jack Astor's restaurant in Scarborough, Ontario.
-Both of these new Scaddabush restaurants are expected to open in calendar 2016 and will be considered New Additional Restaurants for purposes of Royalty Pooled Restaurants. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while managing costs.
+SIR now plans to convert its remaining two Alice Fazooli's restaurants by the end of calendar year 2017.
+SIR has also opened one new Scaddabush restaurant in Toronto, Ontario during 2014.
+SIR plans to open a new Scaddabush restaurant on Front Street in downtown Toronto, and is currently building a new Scaddabush restaurant in the extra space that was created with the recently completed renovation of the Jack Astor's restaurant in Scarborough, Ontario.
+Both of these new Scaddabush restaurants are expected to open in calendar 2016 and will be considered New Additional Restaurants for purposes of Royalty Pooled Restaurants. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while effectively managing costs.
 SIR continues to monitor economic conditions and consumer confidence and considers new restaurant developments and renovations to existing restaurants where appropriate.
 Based on its assessment of these conditions, the timing of new restaurant construction and renovations as well as related opening schedules will be reviewed regularly by SIR and adjusted as necessary.